 8. Registration and Issuance of Certificate

-Save as in case of objection, or opposition proceedings are waived in favor of applicant, the mark is registered and a Registration Certificate issued.
+Save as in case of objection, or opposition proceedings are waived in favour of the applicant, the mark is registered and a Registration Certificate issued.
 The certificate confers an exclusive right of use of the trademark in respect of specific goods or services.

 9. Renewal of Trademark

-Indian trademark is valid for 10 years from date of application.
+An Indian trademark is valid for 10 years from the date of application.
 For continued protection, every 10 years the trademark must be renewed.
-Renewal procedure is:
+The renewal procedure is:

 - Filing Form TM-R: Filings with due fee.

-- Filing in time: Filing within due date of current registration.
+- Filing in time: Filing within the due date of the current registration.

 Common Mistakes to Avoid During Trademark Registration